Pago Pago, American Samoa: Etymology and pronunciation

-The letter "g" in Samoan sounds like "ng"; thus Pago Pago is pronounced "Pango Pango."
+The letter "g" in Samoan sounds like "ng"; thus Pago Pago is pronounced "pahngo pahngo."

 An early name for Pago Pago was Long Bay (Samoan: O le Fagaloa), which was a name used by the first permanent inhabitants to settle in the Pago Pago area.
 It was also called O le Maputasi ("The Single Chief's House") in compliment to the Mauga, who lived at Gagamoe in Pago Pago and was the senior to all the other chiefs in the area.